pathwaycom/llm-app/examples/pipelines/gpt_4o_multimodal_rag/README.md

 - **Data Ingestion**: Ingests data from various sources like local folders, Google Drive, or SharePoint.
 - **Document Parsing and Embedding**: Utilizes `OpenParse` for parsing documents and `OpenAIEmbedder` for embedding text.
 This includes handling and processing images within PDFs.
-- **Vector Store**: The `VectorStoreServer` indexes parsed documents and retrieves relevant chunks for answering questions.
+- **Document Store**: The `DocumentStoreServer` indexes parsed documents and retrieves relevant chunks for answering questions.
 - **Question Answering**: Uses the `BaseRAGQuestionAnswerer` class to call `GPT-4o` for generating responses based on the retrieved context.
 - **Server Setup**: Sets up a REST endpoint to serve the RAG application.